International Festivals and Events

-Beginning on 30th December with the Torchlight procession, torchbearers dressed as Vikings as parade through the streets of Edinburgh.
-On New Year’s Eve the cannon at Edinburgh Castle is fired at midnight, followed by a spectacular firework display.
+Beginning on 30th December with the Torchlight procession, torchbearers dressed as Vikings parade through the streets of Edinburgh.
+On New Year’s Eve, the cannon at Edinburgh Castle is fired at midnight, followed by a spectacular firework display.

 From traditional ceilidh bands to DJ sets, celebrations continue until 1st January with thousands of people from all around the globe descending on the city to celebrate the Hogmanay traditions.
 If you’re adventurous, join the hundreds of people who wearing fancy dress plunge into the River Forth on New Year’s Day.

 The Harbin Ice and Snow Sculpture is the world’s winter festival.
 This annual festival takes place in Harbin, Heilongjiang, China.
 This event has been running for more than 30 years and what makes it world famous are the size and the scale of the sculptures.
 See beautiful palace buildings, ice lanterns and even the Great Wall of China.

 The best time to see the giant snow sculptures are during the day, and colourfully lit sculptures at the Ice and Snow World venue at night.
 Make the most of your trip there by staying in an ice hotel and going dog sledging too.

 You don’t have to go all the way to China to experience a winter festival as Norway, Quebec, and Sapporo all hold their own.

 There are so many festivals to list that we have just picked our favourites.
 Have you been to any of the above?

 Subscribe to Girl about the Globe for monthly solo travel inspiration